Residency for Tuition Purposes FAQs

 - Have a Utah driver’s license

-- Be independent on federal taxes if parents or guardians live outside of Utah
+- Be independent on federal tax filings from most recently completed tax year if parents or guardians live outside of Utah

 - Or be a tax dependent of Utah parents or guardians living in Utah for longer than a year